The Ultimate Patagonian Experience:

 The coast of Chile stretches for over 4300 kilometers, providing endless opportunities for kayakers.
 The region we have chosen for our tours is considered Northern Patagonia and is part of the Aisen Region.
 Most people think that the southernmost portion of Chile (Southern Patagonia) is the most rugged and wild, but think again.
 We will take you into difficult to access areas with stunning landscapes, abundant wildlife, hot springs and glaciers dropping into the sea, all while enjoying the Spirit of the West safety and service you have come to expect.

-We are excited to offer a special tour for 2014 which combines the best of both of the tours we usually offer here into one 18 day tour which we calling the 'Ultimate Patagonia Experience'.
+For 2015 we are excited to offer both the 12-day and 19-day itineraries.
+The 12-day Southern Glacier route visits the classic features of Patagonia, while the 19-day trip combines the best of both of the northern and southern tours into one tour which we call the 'Ultimate Patagonia Experience'.

 We've crafted this trip to take in most of the highlights that we've discovered over the past 7 years of travelling to the area, and feel that it is an excellent and in-depth introduction to the area.
 Some of the top selections include paddling in wild and pristine Bahía Tic Toc, looking for blue whales in the Gulf of Corcovado, finding traces of the original inhabitants of the area among small islands of the archipelago, soaking in remote hot springs, basking in the immensity of the San Rafael Glacier and taking in a traditional asado (barbecue) at a remote estancia - all among the backdrop of volcanoes and mountains.